Themezly/Documentation/pages/framework/elements/calendar.md

 </a>
 </div>

-Calendar element will let you display your tasks or event as a monthly, weekly or daily calendar.
+Calendar element will help you display your tasks or event as a monthly, weekly or daily calendar.
 Element popup contains following options;

 #### Defaults tab{.options-tab}
 1. __ Population Method __ &nbsp;-&nbsp; Select calendar population method (Ex: events, custom).